pr0fix/caffeinated-strings/README.md

 ```

 2. `hasMilk(str, word)`
+   Checks if word is found within string (like checking if coffee has milk or not).
-   Returns true if word is found within string, and false if not.
+   Returns `true` if word is in string, `false` if not:

 ```js
 let sentence = "coffee tastes good with milk";